John Kennedy-Good: Early life and career

 Kennedy-Good was born in 1915 in Goulburn, New South Wales, where his father was working as a stock and station agent.
 The family later moved to Invercargill, New Zealand, where they ran a butcher's shop.
 Kennedy-Good was educated at Southland Boys' High School and graduated from the University of Otago with a Bachelor of Dental Surgery in 1940.

 In 1940, he opened a dental practice in Lower Hutt and married June Clement Mackay, with whom he would have seven children.
 He served as president of the Wellington branch of the New Zealand Dental Association in 1950 and chair of the Dental Health Council in 1952.

 Political career

-Kennedy-Good became involved in local politics through the issue of fluoridation of Lower Hutt's water supply, which he supported, and was first elected to the Lower Hutt City Council in 1962.
-He was appointed mayor in 1970 following the death of incumbent Percy Dowse, and was re-elected to that post at the next five local-body elections, retiring in 1986.
+Kennedy-Good became involved in local politics through the issue of fluoridation of Lower Hutt's water supply, which he supported.
+At the 1953 local-body elections he first stood for office for a seat on the Lower Hutt City Council.
+Standing on the Citizens' Association ticket, he was unsuccessful (as were all Citizens' candidates).
+He stood for the council again in 1962, as an independent, and was successful.
+Kennedy-Good was encouraged by centre-right voters to stand for mayor in 1965, but he declined to challenge the Labour mayor Percy Dowse, who he considered to be a good leader as well as a personal friend.
+He stood only for the council (now on the Citizens' ticket again) and was easily re-elected.